 - Fort William

-These courses usually start in the autumn and take place one night a week.
+These courses usually start in the autumn and take place one to two nights a week.

 Funding is available to cover the costs of this course.
 Please ask our Admissions team for more information.

 What can I do on completion of my course?

 Other ESOL units at N2 to N6.
 If you complete a unit at ESOL N4 or higher you can apply to study courses other than ESOL.
 You must have an ESOL qualification equal or higher to the course you are considering.
 For example: if you want to study professional cookery and hospitality NC level 5 you must have ESOL N5 or higher.